gr0vity-dev/nano-docs/docs/commands/rpc-protocol.md

 ### unchecked_keys

 Retrieves unchecked database keys, blocks hashes & a json representations of unchecked receivable blocks starting from **key** up to **count**.
-Using the optional `json_block` is recommended since v19.0.
+Using the optional `json_block` is recommended .

 --8<-- "known-issue-unchecked-keys-rpc-rocksdb.md"